Wake up. Get ready. Grab breakfast (if you're lucky). Go to work. Go home. Walk the dog. Watch Netflix. Go to bed.

 Sure, spending time with your significant other or family is great.
 With so much commitment to work and daily responsibilities, making time to see the people you love may not always come easily.

-But making time to get out for a girls or guys night with just your friends has benefits too.
+But making time to get out for a girls' or guys' night with just your friends has benefits too.
 Having meaningful relationships helps increase our sense of belonging and purpose, can help reduce stress, and encourages us to avoid unhealthy habits (like not exercising).
 Perhaps even more importantly, having people you can rely on as close friends provides a safe outlet to share traumatic experiences, like divorce or the death of a loved one.

-While being single may increase the chances that you'll schedule (and actually show up to) a dedicated friends night, most people reduce these events to an annual experience.
-Compared to the near 57 percent of single women who participated in a girls night out just once a year, 39 percent of men made these gatherings a monthly commitment.
+While being single may increase the chances that you'll schedule (and show up to) a dedicated friend's night, most people reduce these events to an annual experience.
+Compared to the near 57 percent of single women who participated in a girl's night out just once a year, 39 percent of men made these gatherings a monthly commitment.
 Once in a relationship, over 53 percent of men and 61 percent of women relegated group activities with their friends to just once a year, and getting a divorce can make spending time with friends even more difficult for women.
 Where 40 percent of divorced men had a guys night out once monthly, more than 72 percent of divorced women did the same only once a year.

 Before you start making excuses for why you don't have time to make a GNO (girls or guys night out) a priority, scheduling these get-togethers may not be as difficult as you expect.

-For men, we found getting together at a bar, hosting a game night (either with video games or board games), or meeting up for a sporting activity (like golfing or bowling) ranked as the most popular choices for friends to see one another.
+For men, we found getting together at a bar, hosting a game night (either with video games or board games), or meeting up for a sporting activity (like golfing or bowling) ranked as the most popular choice for friends to see one another.
 For women, grabbing a bite to eat at a restaurant, meeting up at a bar, or catching a movie together at the theater were common gathering spots.

 These assemblies don't have to be expensive, either.
 On average, people surveyed spent under $34 when they went out to see their friends.